 - TOEFL English Competency Test: The prospective student must pass the TOEFL test with scores of at least 80iBT or 500PBT.
 The test scores must be sent to Nazarene Bible College by submitting the Designation Institution Code 0476. - 2.
-Statement of Sponsorship: The prospective student will submit documentation from a legal resident of the United States stating a commitment to provide a minimum of \$27,500 per year to sponsor the student. - 3.
-Proof of Funds: The prospective student's sponsor must provide certification from a bank or other financial agency of sufficient funds to cover the sponsorship commitment. - 4.
-Passport: The prospective student must submit a copy of a current passport. - 5.
-Major: The prospective student must submit a declaration of a major area of study and either a secondary major or a minor. - 6.
-I-20 Form: Once the prospective student completes the regular requirements for admission and these requirements for international students, the college will issue an I-20 form. - 7.
+Proof of Funds: The prospective student's sponsor must provide certification from a bank or other financial agency of sufficient funds to cover the sponsorship commitment. - 3.
+Passport: The prospective student must submit a copy of a current passport. - 4.
+Major: The prospective student must submit a declaration of a major area of study and either a secondary major or a minor. - 5.
+I-20 Form: Once the prospective student completes the regular requirements for admission and these requirements for international students, the college will issue an I-20 form. - 6.
 I-901 Form: This form may be obtained at www.ice.gov/sevis/i901.
-Follow the instructions regarding the fee and receipt. - 8.
-F-1 Visa: The prospective student will secure an F-1 Visa from the U.S. Embassy in the student's home country.
+Follow the instructions regarding the fee and receipt.